harmonie-durrant/harmonie-durrant/README.md

 ### links.harmoniedurrant.com
 A website I made with a list of links to be in the style of linktree.
 It is a place where I have all my social medias and some projects listed.
 There is also an interactive 3d background to enjoy!
 <a href="https://links.harmoniedurrant.com">Check it out !</a>

-### mytodo (AKA: epytodo)
-A website made with the goal to lean about REST API's and SQL databases. with ExpressJS I made JWT tokens to authenticate users and make todo lists that get stored in the SQL database.
-You can run it yourself using node.js.
-<a href="https://github.com/harmonie-durrant/mytodo">Check it out !</a>

 </div>